The conformal Killing spinor initial data equations: Introduction

-An interesting feature of our analysis is the fact that we make use of an alternative representation of the conformal Einstein field equations.
-In principle, one could use the standard representation of the conformal Einstein field equations, however, some experimentation reveals that the latter approach leads to Fuchsian systems of equations ---formally singular at the conformal boundary--- for quantities associated to the Killing spinor.
-For conciseness, the conformal Killing initial data equations are obtained on a spacelike hypersurface $\mathcal{S}$.
-Nonetheless, a similar computation can be performed on an hypersurface $\mathcal{S}$ with a different causal character.
-The conditions found in this article have potential applications for the black hole uniqueness problem.
-In particular, they can be used for an asymptotic characterisation of the Kerr-de Sitter spacetime analogous to \cite{MarPaeSen16} in terms of the existence of Killing spinors at the conformal boundary $\mathscr{I}$.

-The main results of this article are summarised informally in the following:
+The main result of this article, the more precise statement of which can be found in Theorem \ref{Theorem_KS}, is summarised informally in the following:

-\begin{main} If the conformal Killing spinor initial data equations \eqref{CS-KID1}-\eqref{CS-KID3} are satisfied on an open set $\mathcal{U}\subset \mathcal{S}$, where $\mathcal{S}$ is a spacelike hypersurface on which initial data for the (alternative) conformal Einstein field equations has been prescribed, then, the domain of dependence of $\mathcal{U}$ possesses a Killing spinor.
-Moreover, assuming conditions \eqref{CS-KID1}, \eqref{CS-KID2} to hold, condition \eqref{CS-KID3} is equivalent to the vanishing of certain components of the Cotton spinor, with respect to a suitably-adapted spin dyad. \end{main}
+\begin{main} If the conformal Killing spinor initial data equations \eqref{CSKIDs} admit a solution on an open set $\mathcal{U}\subset \mathcal{S}$, where $\mathcal{S}$ is a spacelike hypersurface on which initial data for the conformal Einstein field equations has been prescribed, then there exists a Killing spinor on some open (spacetime) neighbourhood $\mathcal{W}$ of $\mathcal{U}$ contained in the domain of dependence, $\mathcal{W}\subseteq\mathcal{D}^+(\mathcal{U})$. \end{main}